AzethMeron/DiscordBot/README.md

 - Automated warnings and reports management (doesnt support reports-by-users yet)

 ---
+# TO-DO

+- Proper interface (commands), for now all are hardcoded for administrators and syntax is trash
+- Text corpus used by me to train classifier was small, unbalanced and containing mostly sexism.
+To be remade.
+- Definitely not all exceptions are properly handled
+- Managing reports by users

+---
 # Performance

 This is hobby project, just to learn Discord API, so obviously performance isn't priority for me.
 Most notable weakpoints: